Candidates of the 2022 Australian federal election: Tasmania

 Six seats were up for election.
 The Labor Party was defending two seats.
 The Liberal Party was defending three seats.
 The Greens was defending one seat.
 Senators Catryna Bilyk (Labor), Carol Brown (Labor), Claire Chandler (Liberal), Richard Colbeck (Liberal), Jacqui Lambie (JLN) and Nick McKim (Greens) were not up for re-election.

 Victoria

 Six seats were up for election.
 The Labor Party was defending two seats.
 The Liberal-National Coalition was defending three seats.
 The Greens was defending one seat.
 Senators Raff Ciccone (Labor), Jane Hume (Liberal), James Paterson (Liberal), Janet Rice (Greens), David Van (Liberal) and Jess Walsh (Labor) were not up for re-election.

 Western Australia

 Six seats were up for election.
 The Labor Party was defending two seats.
 The Liberal Party was defending three seats.
 The Greens was defending one seat.
 Senators Slade Brockman (Liberal), Pat Dodson (Labor), Matt O'Sullivan (Liberal), Louise Pratt (Labor), Linda Reynolds (Liberal) and Jordon Steele-John (Greens) were not up for re-election.

+Summary by party

+Beside each party is the number of seats contested by that party in the House of Representatives for each state, as well as an indication of whether the party contested the Senate election in the respective state.

+Unregistered parties and groups

 Disendorsements and resignations

-Those with resignation or disendorsement dates before the 21st of April 2022 are not running on the ballot paper under the party they are listed under, but those after that date still made the ballot paper.
+Those with resignation or disendorsement dates before 21 April 2022 are not running on the ballot paper under the party they are listed under, but those after that date still made the ballot paper.